makiz-code/MERNu/README.md

 Make sure Docker Desktop is running before launching anything
 Run the following command to create the containers: docker-compose build
 Run the following command to launch the containers: docker-compose up -d
-Open your default browser at URL : <http://localhost:3000>
-Run the following command to shut down the containers: docker-compose down
+Open your web browser and go to <http://localhost:3000> to access the app Run the following command to shut down the containers: docker-compose down